-Attaching Wheels (See fig 2)
+Attaching Wheels (See fig 1)

-- Parts needed 2 wheels, 2 axles, 2 hair pins, 2 washers, 2 hub caps and 2 self-tapping screws. - Raise or tilt generator so you can slide the wheel axle pin into the wheel, the washer, the wheel mounting hole located on the side of the frame. - Secure the wheel assembly by reinserting a hair pin through hole at the end of the wheel axle and pressing until it locks into place. - Install hub cap to the wheel until "Click".
-Install self-tapping screw, until the screw is snug. - Repeat process on the other side of the generator to install the second wheel.
+- Parts needed 2 wheels, 2 axles, 2 hair pins, and 2 washers. - Raise or tilt generator so you can slide the wheel axle pin into the wheel, the washer, the wheel mounting hole located on the side of the frame. - Secure the wheel assembly by reinserting a hair pin through hole at the end of the wheel axle and pressing until it locks into place. - Repeat process on the other side of the generator to install the second wheel.

-Installing Support Leg (See fig 3)
+Installing Support Leg (See fig 2)

-- Parts needed Support leg & M8 screw (2). - Raise the front end of the generator high enough to gain access to the bottom of the frame.
-Securely position props underneath to support. - Line up holes on the support leg bracket to the holes on the front of the generator frame. - Attach the support leg using M8 screws (2).
+- Parts needed Support leg & M8 screw (2) and 2 nuts. - Raise the front end of the generator high enough to gain access to the bottom of the frame.
+Securely position props underneath to support. - Line up holes on the support leg bracket to the holes on the front of the generator frame. - Attach the support leg using M8 screws (2) and nuts.

-Attaching Battery Cable (See fig 4)
+Attaching Battery Cable (See fig 3)